Coaching in professional sports is traditionally one of the most unstable jobs in America.

 Who are the longest-tenured active NFL head coaches?

 The league is currently turning over coaches at a rapid rate.
-Of the 32 NFL franchises, 18 have hired their current coach in 2018 or later.
-Five others are looking for a new leader after Black Monday, and the Las Vegas Raiders have an interim coach in Rich Bisaccia leading them in the postseason.
+Of the 32 NFL franchises, 24 have hired their current coach in 2018 or later -- including nine coaching changes after the 2021 season.

-Here are the nine coaches who have been with their team the longest:
+Here are the eight coaches who have been with their team the longest:

 - Bill Belichick, New England Patriots, 2000-present